Gangneung Danoje: History

 It is not known when and how the festival came about.
 A mountain god is possibly attested to by the 10th century, although there is some uncertainty if it is the same god as the one worshipped in the festival.
 There is an attestation to rituals surrounding appeasing mountain gods in a 1477 text called Ch'ugangnaenghwa.
 There is a definite attestation to the festival occurring in 1603; the scholar-official Hŏ Kyun recorded that he saw the festival then in his 1611 text Sŏngsobubugo.

-During the 1910–1945 Japanese colonial period, Korean traditional festivals and culture in general was heavily restricted by colonial authorities.
+During the 1910–1945 Japanese colonial period, Korean culture in general was heavily restricted by colonial authorities.
 In spite of this, merchants in Gangneung were able to convince colonial authorities to allow them to preserve some of the rites of the festival.
 It was only after the 1950–1953 Korean War that attempts were made to revive the festival.
 Many of the previous practices were forgotten due to the colonial period; scholarly efforts occurred for years to reconstruct the activities of the festival.
 Records from a Japanese survey in the 1930s and interviews from elders were used.

 In 1967, the festival was made National Important Intangible Cultural Property No. 13.
 In 1973, an organization named Cultural Institute of Gangneung was established; in this group was a subgroup dedicated to organizing the festival.
 This group reportedly clashed with the Korean government at the time, which was reportedly in general unfavorable to folk customs, as it wanted Korea to modernize.
 The government reportedly became more open to protecting folk customs in the late 1970s.

 During the democratization movement of the 1980s, folk customs became elevated to sources of pride.
 Around this time, Gangneung Danoje developed a position of prestige as one of the largest cultural festivals in South Korea.
 Federal and state support increased through the 1990s and 2000s, which led to the festival being listed on what is now the UNESCO Representative List of the Intangible Cultural Heritage of Humanity.

 The festival is now reportedly a source of pride for the city.
 Gangneung is reportedly the only city to have consistently hosted a Dano festival even during the colonial period and the Korean War.
 It is also a significant source of tourism, with 623,000 visitors to the festival in 2023.
 One man reported that local companies would give their employees time off for the festival.

-In 2021, the 13th Gangneung Dano Festival will open on June 10 and run for eight days until the 17th.
+In 2021, the 13th Gangneung Dano Festival opened on June 10 and ran for eight days until the 17th.
 According to the Gangneung Danoje Committee, it consists of programs that present the direction of Danoje in the post-corona era.
-The meeting will be held in the wake of the prolonged COVID-19 pandemic, with only officials attending.
+The meeting was held in the wake of the prolonged COVID-19 pandemic, with only officials attending.